Kerne Logo

 • Quietly drop a finding.
 Anything the audit surfaces appears in the published report, and anything remediated is tracked to its closing commit.

 Live fieldwork status and the running diary are on the Audit and Security Posture page.
 Per-finding live status is on the Findings Tracker.
+The researchers who have responsibly disclosed to Kerne are credited on the researcher acknowledgments page.
 To report a vulnerability directly, see the Bug Bounty Program.